Find Affordable College Courses

 Baltimore, MD

-Morgan State University came in at #9 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Maryland ranking.
-Located in the large city of Baltimore, Morgan State is a public school with a moderately-sized student population.
+Morgan State University ranked #9 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Maryland list.
+Located in the city of Baltimore, Morgan State is a public college with a moderately-sized student population.

 About 89% of the students majoring in psychology at the school are women while 11% are male.